-- Extended Deadline until 25 October 2023: Special Issue on Artificial Intelligence in Finance and Economics [more info].
+- Extended Deadline until 25 October 2023: Special Issue on Generative Artificial Intelligence in Education [more info].

 IJIMAI welcomes submissions of scientific papers, which will be peer-reviewed.
 These articles should be prepared following the journal's official format and submitted through the official online submission system (Author Guidelines).
 Scientific research papers make up the core of the issues of IJIMAI.
 IJIMAI also considers less technical and shorter articles for inclusion, as opinion articles and letters, which can help the scientific community to reflect, discuss or encourage debate and joint work in certain areas.
 These shorter articles should also be prepared following the journal's official format, but should not be submitted through the official submissions webpage, but sent directly to the Editor-in-Chief.
 These types of papers will not be peer-reviewed.
 The Editorial Board will decide on the inclusion of these articles.
 We encourage readers to register now.